abstracta/jmeter-java-dsl/docs/guide/jmx.md

 This can be helpful to share a Java DSL defined test plan with people not used to the DSL or to use some JMeter feature (or plugin) that is not yet supported by the DSL (**but, we strongly encourage you to report it as an issue [here](https://github.com/abstracta/jmeter-java-dsl/issues)** so we can include such support into the DSL for the rest of the community).

 ::: tip
-If you get any error (like `CannotResolveClassException`) while loading the JMX in JMeter GUI, you can try copying jmeter-java-dsl jar (and any other potential modules you use) to JMeter lib library, restart JMeter and try loading the JMX again.
+If you get any error (like `CannotResolveClassException`) while loading the JMX in JMeter GUI, you can try copying `jmeter-java-dsl` jar (and any other potential modules you use) to JMeter `lib` directory, restart JMeter and try loading the JMX again.
 :::

 ::: tip